ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 * Base license fee: required charge for service
 * Managed VM fee: charged per VM that is migrated monthly

-## Considerations when installing HCX on IBM Cloud
+## Considerations when you install HCX on IBM Cloud

 Review the following considerations before attempting to install HCX on {{site.data.keyword.cloud_notm}}.